cbrunet/typo3-cb_foundation/Documentation/UserManual.rst

 JavaScript functions you can integrate to your website.
 In fact, you can use anything that is in the `official documentation`_.

-You simply need to integrade the needed markups and CSS classes to your HTML or Fluid templates.
+You simply need to integrate the needed markups and CSS classes to your HTML or Fluid templates.
 Here are some :ref:`examples`.

 However, to simplify the process, we already provide you some